dploop/galgo/README.md

-# A Golang Algorithm Library
+# A Golang Standard Library